dtcenter/MET/docs/Contributors_Guide/dev_details/tmp_file_use.rst

   writes it to this temporary file for later use.

 .. note::
-   The first 3 files listed below are identical.
+   The first 3 files listed above are identical.
 They are all blocked versions of the same input file.
 Recommend modifying the logic to only block the input file once.